Supercard of Honor (2025): Storylines

 The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.
 Storylines were produced on ROH's weekly series ROH Honor Club TV exclusively on their streaming service Honor Club, on television programs of sister promotion All Elite Wrestling including Dynamite and Collision.

-Athena has been feuding with Thunder Rosa weekly leading up to the pay-per-view, as on the June 6 episode of ROH, Rosa came to the aid of Rachel Armstrong as Athena carried on the attack after defeating Armstrong in a match.
-Afterwards, Rosa held up Athena's ROH Women's World Championship, indicating that she is after the title.
+Athena had been feuding with Thunder Rosa weekly leading up to the pay-per-view, as on the June 6 episode of ROH Honor Club TV, Rosa came to the aid of Rachel Armstrong after Athena continued the attack following Armstrong's defeat in a match.
+Afterwards, while Athena retreated, Rosa held up her ROH Women's World Championship, indicating she was after the title.
 The following week, Athena cut a promo backstage where she disregarded Rosa as "irrelevant".
-Both women would face off in a tag team match at Global Wars Mexico, with ROH Women's World Television Champion Red Velvet being in Athena's corner, while Persephone was in Rosa's corner.
-Rosa and Persephone were successful, with ROH later announcing that Rosa would challenge Athena for the ROH Women's World Championship at Supercard of Honor.
+Both women would then face off in a tag team match at Global Wars Mexico, where Athena team with ROH Women's World Television Champion Red Velvet against Rosa and Persephone; the latter team ended up successful.
+Following the event, ROH announced that Rosa would challenge Athena for the ROH Women's World Championship at Supercard of Honor.

-At Global Wars Mexico, Blue Panther defeated Lee Moriarty, automatically putting him in contention for Lee's ROH Pure Championship.
-Afterwards, a rematch between the two for the title was announced for Supercard of Honor.
+At Global Wars Mexico, Blue Panther defeated ROH Pure Champion Lee Moriarty in a non-title match, automatically putting him in contention for Lee's title.
+As such, a championship rematch between the two was announced for Supercard of Honor.